 In 1985 William Parker Jnr. died leaving his two daughters Dr Darien Lott and Lady Susan Ripley to run Parkers of Leicester Ltd and the two farming businesses.

-In 2009 Adrian Lott became Managing Director of Parkers of Leicester Ltd, with his brother Stephen Lott and cousin Kate Playfair joining him as Directors.
-The business currently farms over 13,000 acres across Leicestershire, Rutland, Northamptonshire, Cambridgeshire, Norfolk, Nottinghamshire, Derbyshire, Kent and Essex.
+In 2009 Adrian Lott became Managing Director of Parkers of Leicester Ltd and is supported by other close members of the family.
+The business currently farms over 12,000 acres across Leicestershire, Rutland, Northamptonshire, Cambridgeshire, Norfolk, Nottinghamshire, Derbyshire, Kent and Essex.

 In 2016 Parker Strategic Land was founded.

-For many years the family and business have been involved in land promotion and development; we’ve developed and promoted areas in and around Leicestershire including Aylestone, Braunstone, Thurnby, Thorpe Astley, Fosse Park, Frolesworth, Market Harborough and Loughborough, as well as significant construction projects at Wallasea Island in Essex.
+For many years the family and business have been involved in land promotion and development; we’ve developed and promoted areas in and around Leicestershire including Aylestone, Braunstone, Thurnby, Thorpe Astley, Fosse Park, Frolesworth, Market Harborough and Loughborough, as well as in Essex including significant construction projects at Wallasea Island.

-The family company is managing over a dozen land promotion sites throughout Nottinghamshire, Leicestershire, Northamptonshire, Norfolk, Essex, Derbyshire, Kent, Bedfordshire and Gloucestershire varying from sites of 20 plots to over 1000 plots; the sites include proposed retail centres, recreation centres and retirement homes.
+The family company owns and promotes a substantial number of sites throughout Leicestershire, Nottinghamshire, Northamptonshire, Staffordshire, Norfolk, Essex, Derbyshire, Kent, Bedfordshire and Gloucestershire ranging from sites of 20 units to over 5000 units; the sites include proposed employment, retail centres, sports and leisure facilities and retirement homes.